UPS Luggage Box – Ship It Instead…

 TIPS: since this is brand new product for UPS, call your local UPS store in advance to make sure that they have the boxes or can order them for you.
 You will also want to plan some extra time for your box to arrive at destination since the cheapest option will be to send it Ground service.
 Call your destination hotel/friend/family to tell them to expect the package.

 I should mention that there are two sizes for the Luggage Box.
 One is a check-in size while the other is a carry-on size.
-You can go to this page to figure out how much it will cost you to ship your box with UPS and to this page to compare the airline baggage fees.
+You should contact your local UPS office to figure out how much it will cost you to ship your box with UPS and to this page to compare the airline baggage fees.

 I think I might invest in UPS stock now.
 Better bet than airline stock, I’m pretty sure.